 This cathedral features a Romanesque architectural style and was built during the early 11th century.
 It underwent remodeling during the late 11th century and is recognized until today as one of the grandest Romanesque cathedrals in the world, not just in Germany.

 This cultural site added to the list of UNESCO World Heritage Sites in Germany in 1985 consists of two churches: St. Mary’s Cathedral and St. Michael’s Church.
 St. Michael’s Church is an Ottonian Romanesque style that was constructed in 1010.
-The church features notable wooden ceiling, Bernward columns and painted stucco-work.
+The church features notable wooden ceiling, Bernward columns, and painted stucco-work.
 Meanwhile, St. Mary’s Cathedral contains Hezilo and Azelin chandeliers along with some treasures.

 This square features several notable attractions including the city hall and statue of Roland.
 The city hall was constructed during the 15th century and underwent renovation in the 17th century.
 During the early 20th century, a new city hall building was constructed nearby.
 Bremen experienced a lot of growth and development during the rule of the Roman Empire.
-Both the new and old city halls survived the World War II bombings.
+Both the new and old city halls survived World War II bombings.

 Town of Bamberg (1993)

-Bamberg was once a center of the diocese for the spread of Christanity during the onset of the 11th century.
+Bamberg was once a center of the diocese for the spread of Christianity during the onset of the 11th century.
 In the 12th century, monumental public constructed continued until the town was recognized as the center of Enlightenment in the 18th century.
 This was partly due to the fact that several writers decided to settle in the town of Bamberg.

 There are 17 sites included in this listing for the UNESCO World Heritage Sites in Germany – all of which features works of famous architect Le Corbusier.
 This is also a transnational property, which includes some sites (still showcasing work from Le Corbusier) in other countries such as India, Japan, Argentina, and France.